itdesign/kubernetes-workshop/docs/tutorial/00-get-started/04-architecture.md

 - The user accesses the frontend to let the application evaluate an expression.
 - The frontend uses the backend to calculate the result of the calculation.
-- The backend uses the database to store a history of calculations.
+- The backend can use an external database to store a history of calculations.
 - The backend and frontend can be scaled up and down to handle increased load.

 ## Frontend service